-The Virgin Islands system of worker's compensation (workman's comp) is compulsory, meaning that employers are required to provide worker's compensation insurance for their employees.
-Worker's compensation insurance is provided through a state fund.
+The U.S. Virgin Islands system of workers' compensation is compulsory, meaning that employers are required to provide workers' compensation insurance to their employees.
+Workers' compensation insurance is provided through a government fund.
 Waivers are not permitted.

 The worker's compensation act applies to agricultural workers.
 Employers may provide voluntary worker's compensation coverage for domestic servants.

-Full medical benefits are provided to employees entitled to worker's compensation benefits, with no time or monetary limits.
+Full medical benefits are provided to employees entitled to workers' compensation benefits, subject to a cap of $75,000, or $200,000 if specialized treatment not available in the Virgin Islands is obtained outside of the territory.
 Initial choice of physician is made by the employee.

 Benefits may be available for serous and permanent disfigurement of the head, neck, or other normally exposed areas that would affect employability.